 For any school to accept advanced placement credit, the credits must have been awarded by Princeton to replace Princeton courses and recorded on your transcript.
 Scores will not appear on the unofficial transcript, but they do appear in TigerHub and on the official transcript (which you can request through TigerHub).
 If you are unsure of whether your scores have been received and appear on your transcript, check with your residential college deans.

 Professional school policies regarding Advanced Placement credit may differ.
 Some will accept AP credit as long as it appears on your transcript.
 Some will accept advanced level courses that supplement AP to satisfy requirements.
-Double check specific schools of interest and your public state schools for the most recent guidance.
-The recommendations below will satisfy the majority of medical schools.
+Double-check specific schools of interest and your public state schools for the most recent guidance.
+The recommendations below will meet the requirements of most medical schools.
 For questions regarding other professions of interest, contact HPA.

 Recommendations by Academic Discipline